HEP-FCC/bib-studies/plotting/README.md

 - `-a` / `--assumptions` path to the "assumptions" JSON dictionary
 - `--digi` to use digitzed hits (collection defined in the assumptions dict)
 - `--e_cut` to apply the energy cut (threshold defined in the assumptions dict)
+- `--skip_layers` to skip creating and filling histograms per layer, useful for sub-detectors with many layers (e.g. drift chamber)

 Use the `-h` / `--help` flag to print all the available arguments.